abuiles/ember-101/computed-properties-and-observers.md

 which allows us to keep track of changes in any property or computed property.

-We used observers to implement auto saving in the articles item controller with the following:
+We use observers to implement auto saving in the articles item controller with the following:

 {title="controllers/articles/item.js", lang="JavaScript"}